-Any time your bank account or credit or debit card information is online, there is a chance that someone can get ahold of it, but that’s not unique to P2P transfer companies.
-All of the major online money transfer companies encrypt all of you financial information, yes, but no P2P system is totally impervious to hacks and scams.
-Similarly, no online bank or really online anything can be totally free from risk.
+Many people wonder, Are mobile payment apps safe?
+Any time your bank account, credit, or debit card information is online, there is a chance that someone can get a hold of it, and P2Ps are no different.
+While all major money transfer companies encrypt your financial information, no P2P system can say it’s totally impervious to hacks and scams.

 What Are the Benefits of P2P Money Transfers?